They quarrel. They keep secrets. And they depend on each other.

 The Digital News Initiative is one way to make good, says Toronto-based SEO expert Marc Nashaat.

-"While this is certainly a means to help appease some of the tensions, it's also advantageous to Google in the long run," says Nashaat, a marketing manager with the SEO agency Powered By Search.
+"While this is certainly a means to help appease some of the tensions, it's also advantageous to Google in the long run," says Nashaat, a marketing manager with an SEO agency.

 By providing big-name publishers with the means to create shareable online content with the kind of "social signals" that make the content friendly for search engines, Google — serving as a distribution platform — will generate more queries, ad impressions, clicks and revenue for everyone, Nashaat points out.

 Anderson believes the partnership can also be viewed as a tacit acknowledgment by news organizations that they are no longer in command of their own fortunes, as was the case only a decade ago.

 "I'm sure there is a huge amount of pride- and ego-swallowing on the part of publishers to even take this money," he said.